 Enrollment is limited to fifteen students, and seminars require weekly writing and reading.
-Moreover, seminars teach students how to formulate a thesis, develop an argument, and how to collect, evaluate and cite evidence that supports and qualifies a thesis.
+Moreover, seminars teach students how to formulate a claim and how to collect, evaluate and cite evidence that supports and qualifies that claim.

 WRITING COURSES BEYOND THE FIRST YEAR SEMINAR